Minimalistic-Apps/packing-checklist/README.md

 ## Feature requests

-This is minimalistic app that has one sole purpose. **It helps you to pack your bags and not forget anything.**
+This is minimalistic app that has one sole purpose. **It manages the lists of items for your travel packing.**

 Only features that are aligned with the purpose of the app will be considered.